 Meriden, ahead 5-3 in the top of the ninth inning, wins the Connecticut State League contest when Hartford forfeits because the team refuses to use a ball, needed to replace the one that was hit foul into a marsh behind home plate, citing the sphere did not come from a box sealed by the league secretary.
 The suddenly shortened game also featured the only home run hit that season at the Meriden ballpark, a round-tripper stroked by its captain, future Hall of Fame manager Connie Mack.

 The trio of Tinker-to-Evers-to-Chance completes their first twin killing in a 6-3 win over Cincinnati at Chicago's West Side Grounds.
 The Cubs' legendary douple-play combination will be immortalized by the 1910 baseball poem by Franklin Pierce Adams, Baseball's Sad Lexicon.

-Beating the Braves, 3-2, Giant hurler George Wiltse runs his career record to 12-0 when he beats Boston at the Polo Grounds, 3-2.
+Giant hurler George Wiltse runs his career record to 12-0 when he beats Boston at the Polo Grounds, 3-2.
 'Hooks' dozen consecutive victories establish the record for the most wins at the start of a career for a starter.

 The Braves play their ninth consecutive doubleheader.
 The streak, which began on September 4th, sees the team lose five in a row, including four to the Giants.